mozilla/treeherder/docs/installation.rst

     vagrant ~/treeherder$ yarn start:local

-  This will build the UI code in the ``dist/`` folder and keep watching for new changes (See the :doc:`UI installation section <ui/installation>` for more ways to work with the UI code).
+  This will build the UI code in the ``dist/`` folder and keep watching for new changes (See the :doc:`UI development section <ui/installation>` for more ways to work with the UI code).

 * Visit http://localhost:5000 in your browser (NB: port has changed).
 Note: There will be no data to display until the ingestion tasks are run.